 An academic battle breaks out among evolutionary psychologists and others over the nature of human decision making and what it means to be rational.

 The Intergovernmental Panel on Climate Change establishes that there is evidence of a “discernible” human influence on climate.

-Dolly the Sheep is the first mammal cloned from the DNA of an adult mammal.
+Dolly the Sheep (shown) is the first mammal cloned from the DNA of an adult mammal.
 Ian Wilmut and Keith Campbell of the Roslin Institute transferred the nucleus of an adult mammary gland cell into an egg cell, showing that adult DNA can be reprogrammed to grow a new organism.